Quenching and Tempering: How Many Times Can They Be Repeated?

 Cost-Benefit Analysis

-The economics of repeated heat treatment require comprehensive consideration of:
+The economics of repeated heat treatment require careful consideration of:

 - Direct costs: Energy consumption, equipment depreciation, labor costs.